-As co-chair of Williams Mullen's Government Contracts practice area, Bob Korroch helps businesses win contracts with the federal government and helps those businesses perform those contracts profitably by drawing on his nearly twenty years of experience in all phases of the government acquisition process.
-Mr. Korroch supports all aspects of his clients’ business with special focus on teaming agreements and joint ventures, bid protest litigation, corporate compliance, contract claims and dispute litigation, and the unique considerations of government contractors in mergers and acquisitions.
-Mr. Korroch’s extensive protest litigation practice reflects his understanding of proper acquisition planning and the timely use of the protest process to affect the government’s acquisition when necessary.
-He works very closely with businesses that must be cognizant of the complex regulations that pertain to small, veteran-owned, and disadvantaged businesses.
+As co-chair of Williams Mullen's Government Contracts and Unmanned Systems practices, Bob Korroch helps businesses win contracts with the federal government and helps those businesses perform those contracts profitably by drawing on nearly 20 years of experience in all phases of the government acquisition process.
+Bob supports all aspects of his clients’ business with special focus on teaming agreements and joint ventures; bid protest litigation; corporate compliance; contract claims and dispute litigation; and the unique considerations of government contractors in mergers and acquisitions.
+His extensive protest litigation practice reflects his understanding of proper acquisition planning and the timely use of the protest process to affect the government’s acquisition when necessary.
+He works very closely with businesses that must be cognizant of the complex regulations that pertain to small, veteran-owned and disadvantaged businesses.
 He frequently assists large and small businesses with teaming agreements and joint venture agreements to advance their business relationships.

-Mr. Korroch has written for numerous other publications, including the Procurement Lawyer, the Virginia Lawyer, the Military Law Review, the Naval Institute's Proceedings and the William & Mary Law Review.
+Bob has written for numerous other publications, including the Procurement Lawyer, the Virginia Lawyer, the Military Law Review, the Naval Institute's Proceedings and the William & Mary Law Review.
 In 1994, the American Bar Association recognized him as the Coast Guard's Outstanding Military Lawyer and the Federal Bar Association awarded him the Younger Federal Lawyer award.
-Mr. Korroch has been recognized as one of the state’s “Legal Elite” by Virginia Business magazine.
+In 2019, BTI Consulting named him to their list of Client Service All-Stars.
+He has been included in Virginia Super Lawyers magazine each year since 2014.
+He was recognized as one of the state’s “Legal Elite” by Virginia Business magazine in 2014 and 2019-2020.

-Mr. Korroch is a graduate of the United States Coast Guard Academy.
-He received his law degree from the Marshall-Wythe School of Law at the College of William & Mary, where he was the managing editor of the William & Mary Law Review.
-He received his masters of law in government procurement from the George Washington University School of Law, where he was the student notes editor for the Public Contract Law Journal.
+Bob is a graduate of the United States Coast Guard Academy.
+He received his law degree from the Marshall-Wythe School of Law at the College of William & Mary, where he was the managing editor of The William & Mary Law Review.
+He received his Masters of Law in government procurement from the George Washington University School of Law, where he was the student notes editor for the Public Contract Law Journal.

 - Obtained favorable settlement netting our client over $1.5 million and avoiding all liability on a counterclaim.
 The matter stemmed from a prime-sub dispute concerning the development of satellite spectra management software and hardware.